 Example screen shot from gaze tracking system video of a prosthesis user performing a functional task.
 Note the visual attention to the hand, shown by the location of the red circle.

 As our work focuses on restoring functional movement capabilities, we have developed a range of tools based on wearable sensors to better evaluate these devices.
 Much of the early work, in collaboration with Liverpool University’s Dr Yannis Goulermas, focused on characterising the movement of the person themselves (3).
 More recently, and in recognition that the ultimate value of an assistive device to the user is reflected in how often and in which circumstances they choose to use their device, we have developed tools to capture this information.
 We are partners in a £1.8million EPSRC-funded project with University of Warwick, UCL and a number of other universities to develop a system for monitoring of assistive device use (http://www.aartbc.org/) (4).
 We have also developed tools to characterise upper limb prosthesis use in the real world (5).
+Alix Chadwell was awarded the prize for Best Student Presentation for her work on monitoring prosthesis use, when she presented at the prestigious Myoelectric Controls Symposium, hosted by the University of New Brunswick, Canada.

 Example spiral plots of data collected over 7 consecutive days from 3 axis accelerometers, one worn on each wrist.
 Plots A and B show data from anatomically intact participants.
 Plots C and D show data from two users of myoelectric prostheses.
 More details are available here.